chuongvhn/EagleEyes/README.md

 # EagleEyes
-Using image recognition to detect burglary via CCTV
+Use image recognition to detect burglary via CCTV